All Episodes

 Oh, that's right.

-And about what a radical he is, and about what an extremist he is, and how ill prepared he was for the job of being president.
+I was warning America about Obama and about what a radical he is and about what an extremist he is and how ill-prepared he was for the job of being president.

-And I was being excoriated for being mean to Obama And the danger that he posed to the country and how his plans would fail America.
+And I was being excoriated for being mean to Obama and the danger that he posed to the country and how his plans would fail America.

 And then I was told that I might be ruining my career.

-49 days, live or die.
+By the way, and I'm warning you now: 49 days, live or die.

-America lives, America continues its decline.
+America continues its decline.

 It's death spiral, if you will.

-So anyway, that's what I was doing eight years ago.
+So, anyway, that's what I was doing eight years ago.

 Oh, that's right, Obama was elected.

-Well, that's where I left off.
+Oh, that's where I left off.

-That would mean that all the political correctness, the resoluctance, resistance to calling a bombing a bombing, the refusal to label an obvious terrorist attack a terror attack, the attempts to purge phrases like radical Islam or Islamic radicalism or jihad from even the FBI investigative files, it would mean the left's politically correct, straight-jacketed approach has had a devastating effect on our national security.
+That would mean that all the political correctness, the reluctance, resistance to calling a bombing a bombing, the refusal to label an obvious terrorist attack a terror attack, the attempts to purge phrases like radical Islam or Islamic radicalism or jihad from even the FBI investigative files, it would mean the left's politically correct, straight-jacketed approach has had a devastating effect on our national security.

-And if it turns out to be a coordinated terrorist attack, that would be very bad news for Hillary Clinton and Barack Obama.
+So, here we are again in another election year, and if it turns out to be a coordinated terrorist attack, that would be very bad news for Hillary Clinton and Barack Obama.

-So I'm wondering, is maybe that the reason we haven't heard more about the two apparent accomplices who may have helped Rahami place the bomb who apparently were caught in the act on the surveillance video?
+So, I'm wondering, is maybe that the reason we haven't heard more about the two apparent accomplices who may have helped Rahami place the bomb, who apparently were caught in the act on the surveillance video?

 That's right, it looks like there were others involved in the attack.

-But as far as the press is concerned, mum's the word, this is a we finished, we got the guy.
+But as far as the press is concerned, mum's the word.

 Well, WPIX, a news station in New York, reports that law enforcement officials have obtained surveillance videos that show a man near the site of a Saturday evening explosion in New York in the location where the pressure cooker bomb was found four blocks away.